Forms and Documents

 - If you are using Armour or Cytomel thyroid medication: Please do not take these medications 6 hours before the blood draw for thyroid levels.
 Levothyroxine, Levoxyl, or Synthroid can be taken prior to lab work.

 Laboratory, radiology and biopsy results will be phoned to you unless your practitioner asked you to make an appointment, at which time he or she will review results with you.
-Routine results can take 5-7 working days.
-Send-out or special requests can take 5-10 working days.
+Routine results can take two weeks for notification by phone or patient portal.
+Send-out or special requests can take longer.

-If you do not hear from us within 7 working days, please contact our office.
+If you do not hear from us within those time frames, please contact our office.

 For refills on medication(s), call the pharmacy and request a refill even if your prescription says you have no refills left.
 The pharmacy will fax your CFP practitioner for authorization of the refill.Please allow a minimum of 24 hours for the process to be completed.

 For medication follow-up, your practitioner will tell you how often follow up is needed in order to continue to receive medication, and this is based on your specific medical history and diagnosis.
 All hormone medication and medications for chronic diseases are followed at a minimum of every 3-6 months, so please be aware you may need to schedule an appointment with your practitioner before securing a refill.